Statistics on Stream Data

 \[ \begin{align} \mu &= \frac{1}{a+b} \sum_{i=1}^{a+b} x_i \\ &= \frac{1}{a+b} \left( \sum_{i=1}^{a} x_i + \sum_{i=a+1}^{a+b} x_i \right) \tag*{split the sum using eq 3} \\ &= \frac{1}{a+b} \Big( a\mu_a + b\mu_b \Big) \tag*{substitute with eq 2} \\ \Aboxed{ \mu &= \frac{a}{a+b} \mu_a + \frac{b}{a+b} \mu_b } \tag{4} \end{align} \]

-For the variance, we’ll first derive how to combine two population variances and from there work out how to combine the sample variance.
+For the variance, we’ll first derive the population variance and then work out the sample variance.

 \[ \begin{align} \sigma^2 &= \frac{1}{n} \sum_{i=1}^n (x_i - \mu)^2 \\ &= \frac{1}{n} \sum_{i=1}^n \left( x_i^2 - 2\mu x_i + \mu^2 \right) \tag*{complete the square} \\ &= \frac{1}{n} \left[ \sum_{i=1}^n x_i^2 - 2\mu \sum_{i=1}^n x_i \mu^2 \right] \tag*{distribute the sum} \\ &= \frac{1}{n} \sum_{i=1}^n x_i^2 - 2\mu \frac{1}{n} \sum_{i=1}^n x_i + \mu^2 \tag*{substitute eq 1} \\ &= \frac{1}{n} \sum_{i=1}^n x_i^2 - 2\mu^2 + \mu^2 \tag*{simplify} \\ \sigma^2 &= \frac{1}{n} \sum_{i=1}^n x_i^2 - \mu^2 \tag{5} \\ \sigma^2 + \mu^2 &= \frac{1}{n} \sum_{i=1}^n x_i^2 \tag{6} \end{align} \]